 The Drake public relations major is one of only 40 programs worldwide honored with the prestigious Certification in Education for Public Relations.

-Depending on your interests and aspirations, you might choose a double major or dual degree in political science, business, marketing, history, psychology, or sociology.
+Depending on your interests and aspirations, you might choose a double major, in addition to your pr degree, in political science, business, marketing, history, psychology, or sociology.

 During your senior year, you'll collaborate with other PR majors to create a complete multimedia campaign for a local nonprofit client, putting your skills to work in a real-world setting and developing a powerful piece for your professional portfolio.